 The quote is Greater love hath no man than this, that a man lay down his life for his friends.
 John 15:13, which is a no-scope memory.
 Oh look at me, popping a wheelie like it’s Sunday school verse time all over again.
 It’s a message that has been drilled into me over and over again and in so many stories that when someone sacrifices themself for someone else, it’s never surprising or weird.
 It’s just that at root, a demonstration of love for a friend.

-Anyway, when I first watched Madoka, I did so without the opening and endings, because I was pirating it, because it was eleven years ago and streaming technology in Australia wasn’t that good in my house.
+Anyway, when I first watched Madoka, I did so without the opening and endings, because I was pirating it, because it was like, nine years ago and streaming technology in Australia wasn’t that good in my house.
 I watched Madoka with a friend, and she had the OPs and EDs, and … I didn’t.
 And that meant I didn’t see the musical number that had explicit yuri text to it.

 At no point during this story, then, did I see it as necessarily yuri.
 It always felt like it had that deniability to it, that friendship could extend to death.
 And sometimes I still feel like there’s a sadness there, that the vision that all deep friendships must be romantic underneath the hood.
 That there’s no aromantic friendships that can matter that much.